QASS/matplotlib-qml/README.md

 pip install -e .
 ```

+> [!IMPORTANT]
-**If your are installing this package on an [Optimizer4D](https://qass.net/optimizer4d), make sure to add the `--no-deps` flag to the installation to not overwrite the local PySide2 installation.
+>If your are installing this package on an [Optimizer4D](https://qass.net/optimizer4d), make sure to leave out the `[pyside2]` dependencies.
+Otherwise you will overwrite the local PySide2 installation and break the Analyzer4D software.

 ## Quickstart